 - 3-2.
 All Stop Train boarding area

-Airport buses run from Incheon International Airport to most parts of Seoul.
-Tickets can be purchased at the ticket booths just outside the 1F Arrivals Gate.
-Detailed inquiries on bus routes and bus stops can be made at the Airport Information Desk, also conveniently located on the 1F.
+Airport buses run from Incheon International Airport to many areas of Seoul.
+Tickets can be purchased at the ticket booths just outside the 1F Arrivals Hall of each terminal.
+Detailed inquiries on bus routes and bus stops can be made here.

 There are two types of airport buses: deluxe and standard.
 Deluxe buses operate on non-stop or shortened routes to major hotels and destinations.
-As these buses make fewer stops, they take shorter travel time and have comfortable seats with more space.
+As these buses make fewer stops, they have a shorter travel time, as well as having comfortable seats with more space.
 Standard buses tend be more crowded with smaller seats and make more stops.
 Please note that the fare for the two bus types may differ depending on their routes and destinations.